 Information for visiting Shops, rental, hairstylists and cosmetics

 - A compulsory Antigen-test is NOT required to enter a shop for the purpose of purchase and/or rental.

-- Protect yourself and other visitors by wearing an FFP2 mask (FFP2 from 14 years, MNS from 6 years).
+- Protect yourself and other visitors by wearing an FFP2 mask or a close-fitting mouth and nose protection (MNS from 6 years).

 - Please reserve bicycles & rental equipment in advance online or by phone to avoid waiting times on site.
 Use online check-in if possible.

 - All rental items are cleaned and disinfected after use.

 - Please follow general hygiene rules and the minimum distance requirements.

 - For visiting hairdressers or other body-related services (cosmetics, pedicures, massages etc.) the 3G rule (tested, vaccinated, or recovered) applies for adults and children from the age of 12.
 All information about the testing and access can be found here.